The Imposter (miniseries): Production

-On 21 July 2025, the series was announced as an Australian/UK co-commission with UK soap star Kym Marsh and Neighbours alum Jackie Woodburne announced as the series leads.
+On 21 July 2025, the series was announced as an Australian-British co-commission with British actor Kym Marsh and Neighbours actor Jackie Woodburne announced as the series leads.
 Filming for the series will take place in Victoria with active pre-production occurring in the former Neighbours studios at Nunawading.

-Imposter was created and executively produced by former Neighbours producer Jason Herbison, who also created the co-commissions Riptide and Heat.
+The Imposter was created and executively produced by former Neighbours producer Jason Herbison, who also created the co-commissions Riptide and Heat.
 Kate Kendall will direct the series, with Andrew Thompson producing.

 On 30 July, it was announced that Dannii Minogue had joined the cast, in her first major television role since Home and Away.
 A further announcement on 28 August 2025 confirmed that Jane Harber, Charlie Clausen, Chi Nguyen, Kabir Singh and Adeline Williams had joined the cast.

-Imposter is being produced by Fremantle Australia and will air on Network 10 and Channel 5.
+The Imposter was produced by Fremantle Australia and aired on Network 10 and 5.

+Reception

+Viewers of the show were taken aback by the wig that was worn by the character of Helen, with most viewers having a negative reaction to it, some taking to social media to call the wig "atrocious" and "difficult to ignore".